DeclanRussell/NvidiaAIDenoiser/README.md

 cmd /k
 ```

-# Licence info
+# License info
-This licence has an MIT licence.
+This project is shared under the [MIT License](https://mit-license.org/).